Oluwatodimu/api-security-hackathon/readme.md

 6. Cors origin resource sharing (CORS) handling - We were not sure what sort of applications would be used to test our application, so the team decided to handle CORS configuration, in order to avoid such related CORS errors from in the testing process.

+I also took some pointers from the 10 rest commandments posted ealier.